 Particularly aesthetic, wooden doors offer very good thermal insulation.
 Frequent maintenance (especially against humidity) is nevertheless to be expected so that the material lasts as long as possible.
 Because wooden garage doors are much heavier than other materials, they are more suitable for side openings, which do not require suspension.

 Using a high pressure or dry cleaner, the maintenance of the garage door will also depend on the wood chosen.

 Because it is expensive, the motorization of the garage door can be considered optional.
-However, it is a key element in the comfort of use of your garage door, ideal for quickly parking your vehicle, as well as opening and closing remotely with a remote control without having to get out of the car.
+However, it is a key element in the comfort of use of your garage door, ideal for quickly parking your vehicle, as well as opening and closing remotely with remote control without having to get out of the car.

-However, several criteria must be considered in order to be sure to make the best choice: opening speed, sound level, an anti-pinch system, automatic shutdown in the event of obstacles, motor configuration, the weight of the garage door.
-It is therefore advisable to reserve a place for the installation of the motor in your garage, while anticipating the necessary electrical installation.
+However, several criteria must be considered in order to be sure to make the best choice: opening speed, sound level, an anti-pinch system, automatic shutdown in the event of obstacles, motor configuration, and the weight of the garage door.
+It is therefore advisable to reserve a place for the installation of the motor in your garage while anticipating the necessary electrical installation.

-For roll-up or upset garage doors, such as a roller shutter, the motor is part of the door receiving box.
+For roll-up or upset or roller garage doors, such as a roller shutter, the motor is part of the door receiving box.
 This configuration, which is more compact than a remote motor, saves space and is suitable for garages with a reduced lintel drop.

-- Articulated arm motorization
+Articulated arm motorisation